-Embodiment variant of the oscillator circuit, where the first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil connected directly to the third node and the other ends of the first winding of the bifilar coil and of the second winding of the bifilar coil connected through at least one capacitor to the second node (CL type of oscillator circuit), will be easier to produce.
+Embodiment variant of the oscillator circuit, where the first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil connected through at least one capacitor and the other ends of the first winding of the bifilar coil and of the second winding of the bifilar coil connected directly between the second and the third node (CL type of oscillator circuit), will be easier to produce.
 It also allows connection of a system of capacitors, which are arranged in series, in parallel or series-parallel, e.g. to achieve the required overall capacitance of the oscillator circuit.
 This connection has shown to be less powerful in practice than connection with CL-LC configuration.